ng-Classic/ng-classic/aio/content/guide/migration-localize.md

 <code-example format="output" hideCopy language="shell">

 Error: It looks like your application or one of its dependencies is using i18n.
-Angular Classic9 introduced a global &grave;&dollar;localize()&grave; function that needs to be loaded.
+Angular Classic 9 introduced a global &grave;&dollar;localize()&grave; function that needs to be loaded.
-Please run &grave;ng add &commat;angular/localize&grave; from the Angular ClassicCLI.
+Please run &grave;ng add &commat;angular/localize&grave; from the Angular Classic CLI.
 (For non-CLI projects, add `import '&commat;angular/localize/init';` to your polyfills.ts file)

 </code-example>